Skip to main content

 The Case of Andrew D. was developed by Marcin Borkowski.

-The Case of Andrew D. has received overwhelmingly positive reviews from players.
-Most players liked this game for its emotional but disliked it for its story.
+The Case of Andrew D. has received very positive reviews from players.
+Most players liked The Case of Andrew D. for its story but disliked it for its gameplay.

 The Case of Andrew D. is a single player game.